niruttanstee/linktree/README.md

 efficiently add, edit or remove buttons without the need to hard code extra buttons in the HTML file and flush cache.

-> Wed 2 February 2022, this project is now classed as completed.

 ### Backend example
-*As I can't directly link the admin page due to security, I will demonstrate its functions to you below:*
+*As I can't directly link the admin page for security reasons, I will demonstrate its functions to you below:*

 >![Adding buttons](https://i.imgur.com/jhzRm6R.gif) <br>Adding button